CoryKoehler/CoryKoehlerResume/README.md

 ---

 ## Summary
+As a leader Cory brings enterprise tested abilities across the entire spectrum of technology for clients.
+From building and managing teams and processes, long and short term product planning and engineering the product.
+Leveraging experience in Technology Consulting Cory is able to mesh business needs to technology solutions in a seamless manner.
-Proven ability to build high performance, secure, data driven applications with quality code.
+As an engineer Cory brings a proven ability to build high performance, secure, data driven applications with quality code.
 Skilled in Micro Service architecture and SaaS delivery.
 Strong understanding of development methodologies such as Agile, and its various branches.
 Utilizes development methodologies, object-oriented design, test driven development, and best practices to empower organizations and individuals.
 Known for excellent troubleshooting skills - able to analyze code and engineer well-researched cost-effective and responsive solutions.
 Cloud native developer with excessive Azure know how.

 ## Core Technology Skills